EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ## Uploading your data

-Once you have created your S3 bucket contact us and we will provide credentials for uploading your data to the EIDF S3 bucket.
+Once you have created your S3 bucket.
+We will provide credentials for uploading your data to the EIDF S3 bucket.
 You need an AWS client to upload data.

 ### Data upload